OWASP/owasp-mastg/Document/0x05b-Reverse-Engineering-and-Tampering.md

 ### Environment and Toolset

 At the very minimum, you'll need the Android SDK [1].
 The SDK contains basic utilities for dealing with Android Apps and ELF binaries, the Android Debugging Bridge (ADB) client, and tools to help with tracing and debugging.
-In addition to the SDK, you'll also need a basic disassembler to translate Java bytecode back to SMALI or Java code - APKTool [2] is the most popular free tool to do, plus you can use it to modify and re-assemble apps.
+In addition to the SDK, you'll also need a basic disassembler to translate Java bytecode into SMALI or Java code - APKTool [2] is the most popular free tool to do, plus you can use it to modify and re-assemble apps.

-Other than that, it's really a matter of preference and your preferred approach.
-A **lot** of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist.
+Other than that, it's really a matter of preference and budget.
+A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist.
 We'll discuss some of them below.

-#### Getting the Android SDK

 (TODO)

+- Androguard
+- ADB
+- DexDump
+- dex2jar

-#### Building a Reverse Engineering Environment for Free
+#### Building a GUI-based Reverse Engineering Environment For Free

 With a little effort you can build a reasonable reverse engineering environment for free.
 JD [1] is a free Java de-compiler that integrates with Eclipse [2] and IntelliJ IDEA [3].
 Generally, IntelliJ is the more light-weight solution and works great for browsing the source code and also allows for basic on-device debugging of the decompiled apps.
 However, if you prefer something that's clunky, slow and complicated to use, Eclipse is the right IDE for you (note: Author's opinion).